Shenn299/HEIGVD-amtBootcampApp/README.md

 By default, IP value is `localhost`, and PORT value is `9090`.
 IP value must be the IP of the application server.

+For methods GET, PATCH and DELETE, don't forget to add the id of the user that you want to treat, at the request end.

 ## Javadoc
 Javadoc is available in `.\target\site\apidocs\index.html`